The UK Glow worm Survey Home Page

 Helen Swan has produced and presented a whole radio programme about glow worms, including poems and Heather's song, which you can hear online.

-Other people interested in UK glow wormsThe UK national recorder for glow worms is Keith Alexander.
-All reports emailed to this site are forwarded to him, so please report them to me first.
+Other people interested in UK glow wormsThe UK national recorder for glow worms is Stephanie Skipp.
+As reports of glow worms sent to this site are now made directly to iRecord, to which Stephanie and indeed Wildlife Trusts and other interested bodies have full access, please report just to this site, using our specific glow-worm reporting form on iRecord.

 The leading glow-worm expert in the country is John Tyler.
 He was previously warden of a wild fowl reserve in Sevenoaks, and is now a freelance naturalist.

-John Horne runs his own nature reserve at Bursledon, near Southampton, with both common and lesser glow worms.
+John Horne has made detailed observations of glow worms at a nature reserve at Bursledon, near Southampton, which has both common and lesser glow worms.

 A continuing survey of Essex glow worms is being carried out by Tim Gardiner of the Environment Agency.
 Click here to download a copy of the report in Word 97 format (260 kb).